splitio/public-api-postman/README.md

 This repo contains a Postman collection file describing Split public API locate at https://docs.split.io/reference

-Feel free to contribute any missing endpoints for issuing pull requests.
+Currently, this is a community maintained repo.
+Feel free to contribute any missing endpoints by issuing pull requests.

 # Installation